ifeldhaus/Paper_Notes/README.md

-# Paper_Notes
+# Reading Notes
-Notes on research papers
+Notes on research papers and books that I've read, organized by topic area and date of publication.